cs411-alawini/fa23-cs411-team015-SaveDALegends/doc/UML.md

 3) PlaysFor is a many to one relationship between Team and Country and it indiactes a Team can play for only one country and a Country can have multiple Teams.

+4) LikeSport is a many to many relationship between User and Sport which indicates a User can Like any number of sports which will help in personalizing the experience and a Sport can be liked by any number of users.

+5) LikeCountry is a many to many relationship between User and Country which indicates a User can Like any number of countries which will help in personalizing the experience and a Country can be liked by any number of users.

 # Converting UML to relational schema yields the following:

 1) User(Userid: VARCHAR(20) [PK], Name: VARCHAR(255), EmailAddress: VARCHAR(255), Password: VARCHAR(255), Phoneno: VARCHAR(15))